-The Modern Hebrew courses offered this semester are:
+*Modern Hebrew is not offered at this time.*

 Students will learn the Alef Bet, utilizing decoding skills from key cultural words and concepts.
 They will also learn to write in script, and read key prayers and blessings; including the Shema, V’ahavta, and Aleinu.
 The course will also enable the student to build a dictionary of 80 cultural words.

-Utilizing skills learned in Alef Bet, the student will continue building their Hebrew vocabulary.
+Utilizing skills learned in Shalom Uvrachah, the student will continue building their Hebrew vocabulary.
 During this course they will become fluent in reading and writing as they study some of the Shabbat and Holy Day blessings.